 1935 - Phillips et al. (USA) report that fluoride and thyroid have synergistic effects on fluorosis in chicken.

-1935 - Phillips et al. conduct studies in rats and find the same results: fluoride and thyroid have synergistic toxic effects.
+1935 - Phillips et al. conduct further numerous studies with rats and again find the same results: fluoride and thyroid have synergistic toxic effects.

 1936 - Phillips conducts further animal experiments and verifies the 1935 findings.